7 Last-Minute Moving Tips (Move Like a Pro!)

 If you know you have to move in a hurry, you probably already have a deadline of when you need to either be out of your current house or into your new one…a date that’s quickly approaching.

 As soon as you know that you have to move, contact local moving companies to start collecting quotes.
-Moving company schedules can fill up weeks (if not months) in advance, so hiring last minute movers will depend on their availability.
+Moving company schedules can fill up weeks—if not months—in advance, so hiring last-minute movers will depend on their availability.
 Summer is prime season for moving, so keep in mind that you likely won’t find many available movers during these months.

 If you have plenty to choose from (lucky you!), resist the temptation to hire someone based solely on moving costs.
 Ask friends and family for recommendations, read reviews, and ask about the company’s hiring practices to make sure you’re hiring a quality company.
 That low price isn’t worth it if your stuff gets broken or stolen.